theodric/misfortune/README.md

 # misfortune
-If you're looking for new fortunes for fortune, then it's fortunate that you've stumbled on this repo!
+If you're looking for new fortunes for ```fortune```, then it's fortunate that you've stumbled on this repo!

 ![fortune | cowsay | lolcat](https://github.com/theodric/misfortune/raw/master/misfortune.png)